phaidra/phaidra-admin-manual/Classification_server/some_examples_and_problems_with_individual_vocab.md

-# Some examples and problems with individual vacabularies
+# Some examples and problems with individual vocabularies